 Lviv isn’t a city where you should walk from one church to another.
 It’s not a city to watch specific buildings and tombs on the cemetery.
 You won’t miss anything if you don’t see some monuments.

 It’s not a classic, guide post.
 It doesn’t fit to Lviv.
-Because Lviv is the city where you need to open your mind and use all your senses.
+There is so many unique things to do in Lviv.
+Lviv is the city where you need to open your mind and use all your senses.
 Including the sixth one.

 Look for old Polish signs still visible under the layer of fresh paint.
 Stumble on a hole in the street, deep like a crater of recently erupting Etna.
 Watch a mix of cars and marshrutkas, changing lanes as they please, not following any street rules.